hemeac/kiwiTechTree/README.md

 * [Less Real Than Real(ism)](https://forum.kerbalspaceprogram.com/index.php?/topic/189978-181-less-real-than-realism-rp-1-with-less-r-v12/)

 ## Changelog
+* 0.8.3 (11 October 2020): KSP Forum Add-On Development Release; Updated Support to BetterSRBs 1.2.4; Mk-33 1.0; Removed custom BetterSRBs support for Mk3Expansion as it is built-in to latest version; Moved Service Bays to Logistics Branch from Construction
 * 0.8.2 (10 October 2020): Reduced the mass of the 40k rover antenna in NF Exploration which is the start antenna if available; Moved the stock launch clamp to General Launch Bases if Modular LaunchPad is installed; Added KEREB-D to parts receiving probe upgrades; Moved the Metal SRBs from RR Parts to SRB branch; Hide the EL Launch Clamp
 * 0.8.1 (10 October 2020): Added GPP to Science Param Editor; Fixed typo (missing }) in Missing History Config;
 * 0.8.0 (8 October 2020): Kerbalism Support - Full notes see variouus Github Issues in 1.0 milestone; Moved food and lifesupport wedge in US2 to recyling node; Removed changes to deployed science points in BreakingGround patch; Moved Survey Station to later tier in Extraplanetary Launchpads; Moved Large Science Return Bin from LTech to later tier; Moved Sciencebox from ReStockPlus to later tier; Confirmed support for LTech 5.1.7 and Conformal Decals 0.2.1; Readded a KiwiDeprecate pass to force parts to deprecated node; Fixed typo that prevented PlumeParty vents moving to otherParts node; Added upgrade to Fuji orbital station part; Added missing structural upgrade to Extraplanetary Launchpads station section; Added late pass to extra variable clean-up.